lumizila/TextAnalysisHw2B/README.md

   #### 2.2 Discuss the differences for each k.

+Firstly, I would like to talk about the topics found for each tweet.
+One trend I noticed was that, the higher the number of topics (k), the more some of the tweets ended up not being assigned to any topic.
+One of the reasons for that is because  all the topics that these tweets could potentially have had a small probability (less than 0.5).
+This makes absolute sense because the more topics a tweet can possibly have, the harder it is to pinpoint one specific topic for it.

+Second, I want to compare the bar graphs obtained in this homework 2A with those of homework 2B.
+By the more smooth distribution of tweets over topics(clusters), I believe LDA works better for clustering tweets than k-means with cosine similarity.

+Finally, I want to compare the results between each number of clusters (5, 10, 15).

+I begin explaining some non-obvious terms that appear on the tweets and therefore on the topics:

+SNP = Scottish National Party, a social-democratic political party in Scotland

+Tory (Tories in plural) = Colloquial term used for someone who belongs to the centre-right Conservative party in the UK

+UKIP = UK Independence Party (right wing populist political party in the UK)

+FM = I believe in the context of the tweets this means “First Minister”

+By the words inside each topic, it is possible to conclude that many tweets coming from this nltk dataset were done during political voting times/uncertainty.
+With k=5 I notice that many words repeat (with big multipliers) inside different topics, such as “SNP, UKIP, Miliband, Cameron, vote”, etc. I think this is not ideal because even though a big part of the tweets were about politics, not all of them are.
+With k=10 the same thing happened.
+With k=15 new words started to appear with strong multipliers, such as “nigelfarage”, “fm”.
+I was curious and increased the K = 30 just to see what would happen to the topics and saw the same tendency of political topics, with few additional words.

   ### 3. Changing values for alpha, beta and minimum probability.

   ### 4. Consideration